Paulius0112/aws-solution-architect-associate/databases.md

     1. *Homogenous* for identical database engines (no need SCT)
     2. *Heterogeneous* for different databases.
 Need SCT
 - The source can be on-premises, inside AWS itself or another cloud providers
+- The source database remains fully operational during the migration, minimizing downtime to applications that rely on the database
+- DMS is used for smaller, simpler conversions and supports MongoDB and DynamoDB
+- SCT is used for larger, more complex datasets like data warehouses

 __Caching capabilities__